-All students are required to sign an Acceptable Use Policy for Information Technology and must adhere to the following protocols.
-Compliance with this policy is necessary to ensure security and performance of Tennessee College of Applied Technology - computer resources and a proper learning environment.
+All students acknowledge the Acceptable Use Policy for Information Technology each time they log on to a school computer.
+Compliance with this policy is necessary to ensure the security and performance of Tennessee College of Applied Technology computer resources and a proper learning environment.
 Strict adherence to this policy will prevent costly damage, need for equipment/system repairs, system downtime, and/or loss of computer privileges.
-The Tennessee College of Applied Technology -Harriman 's Acceptable Use Policy can be found at in Student Services.
+The Tennessee College of Applied Technology's Acceptable Use Policy (https://policies.tbr.edu/policies/it-acceptable-uses-formerly-g-054).